Skip to main content

 11 December, 10am-12pm

 Join us for an audio described tour of the first major solo exhibition of Harold Offeh’s work in the UK.
 This tour is suitable for blind and visually impaired visitors.
-The tour is delivered in person, by members of the Kettle’s Yard Learning team and will include time within the exhibition spaces and a complimentary practical hands-on workshop in the Clore Learning Studio.
+The tour is delivered in person, by members of the Kettle’s Yard Learning team and will include time within the exhibition spaces.
+To book tickets, please call 01223 748 100.

 Book Now FREE, booking required